leonp/leonp.github.io/_posts/2015-01-24-internet-filtering-in-libraries.md

 Adrian argues &#8211; quite rightly &#8211; that <a href="https://adrianshort.org/libraries-censorship-payday-loans/">libraries shouldn't block websites on the basis of commercial practices</a>.
 That includes gambling and payday loans websites.

-At Suffolk Libraries, we get the odd complaint about blocked sites.
+At Suffolk Libraries we get the odd complaint about blocked sites.
 Like any service using a third party provider, we can't always control when a site is blocked.
 Unlike many councils, we are able to get sites unblocked when they're brought to our attention.

 Libraries exhibit varies degrees of paternalism.
-I _can_ see why councils block payday loan sites; after all, lots of our users can't afford a PC and internet access, just the sort of person payday loan companies exploit.
+I _can_ see why councils block payday loan sites; after all, lots of our users can't afford a PC and internet access, and payday loan companies exploit poor people.
 Still, it's not our job to police the internet for them, and, of course, not every library user is a potential Wonga customer.

-More bizarrely, you can't even use Facebook in some library services, presumably because it's not improving enough.
+More bizarrely, you can't even use Facebook in some library services, presumably because it's not _improving_ enough.

 Anyway, we came up with a <a href="http://suffolklibraries.co.uk/help/what-we-filter-on-public-pcs-and-our-wifi-service">_what we block_ policy</a>.
 I reckon it's about right: